i-Saac-IV/FFT-spectrum-analyser/README.md

 ![schematic for pcb](/assets/pcb/FFT-spectrum-analyser_schematic.png)

 ## Computer setup for line input (optional)
-I would recommend sending the audio signal directly to the spectrum analyser (no splitters etc.) this will require the audio source to have at least two audio outputs (ie. speakers and a second 3.5mm audio jack) and using either a Stero Mix output or using a tool like [VoiceMeeter](https://vb-audio.com/Voicemeeter/).
+I would recommend sending the audio signal directly to the spectrum analyser (no splitters etc.) this will require the audio source to have at least two audio outputs (ie. speakers and a second 3.5mm audio jack) and using either a Stereo Mix output or using a tool like [VoiceMeeter](https://vb-audio.com/Voicemeeter/).

-Doing this can minimise the possablitiy of clipping and is just _in my opinion_ better.
+Doing this can minimise the possibility of clipping and is just _in my opinion_ better.

 ## Code
-Once you're ready to upload the code, firstly ensure you have installed the folling libraries: (either via the built-in library manager or the following links)
+Once you're ready to upload the code, firstly ensure you have installed the following libraries: (either via the built-in library manager or the following links)
 - [FastLED](https://github.com/FastLED/FastLED)
 - [Adafruit_SSD1306](https://github.com/adafruit/Adafruit_SSD1306)
 - [Easy Button](https://github.com/evert-arias/EasyButton)

-Then ensure that the following code describes the hardware in the best possable way:
+Then ensure that the following code describes the hardware in the best possible way:
 ```
 #define BUTTON_PIN 2
 #define LED_MAXTRIX_PIN 7